SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 23 — 24.05.2026: TriTeron Robot Module (TRM) Progress — Part 2

 I picked up exatcly where I left off yesterday.
-As the leg was complete, it was now time to implement that into the assembly.
+As the leg was complete, and imported into the assembly, I can continue with positioning them properly.

 There are going to be 4 legs in total, each with two connected legs.